-Have you ever been listening to a presentation or a lecture and found yourself thinking, “I am so lost!” or “Where the heck is this speaker going?”
+Have you ever been listening to a presentation or a lecture and found yourself thinking, “I am so lost!” or “Where the is this speaker going?”
 Chances are one of the reasons you were not sure what the speaker was talking about was that the speaker did not effectively keep the presentation moving.
-When we are reading and encounter something we do not understand, we have the ability to reread the paragraph and try to make sense of what we arre trying to read.
+When we are reading and encounter something we do not understand, we can reread the paragraph and try to make sense of what we are trying to read.
 Unfortunately, we are not that lucky when it comes to listening to a speaker.
-We cannot pick up our universal remote and rewind the person.
+We cannot pick up our remote and rewind the person.
 For this reason, speakers need to really think about how they keep a presentation moving so that audience members are easily able to keep up with the presentation.
 In this section, we are going to look at four specific techniques speakers can use that make following a presentation much easier for an audience: transitions, internal previews, internal summaries, and signposts.

 Transitions between Main Points

 A transition is a phrase or sentence that indicates that a speaker is moving from one main point to another main point in a presentation.
 Basically, a transition is a sentence where the speaker summarizes what was said in one point and previews what is going to be discussed in the next point.
 Let us look at some examples: